Regular procedure

 The onward appeal has to be lodged within 5 days from the day the Regional Court decision was pronounced and has automatic suspensive effect, if it is lodged in due time.[109]

-In 2021 and 2022 IGI-DAI reported that there were no statistics on the average duration of the onward appeal.[78]
-In 2020 they reported that the procedure was 2-3 months.[79]
-In practice, this varies from one court to another:
+In 2021 and 2022 IGI-DAI reported that there were no statistics on the average duration of the onward appeal.[110]
+In 2020 they reported that the procedure was 2-3 months.[111]
+In 2023, IGI-DAI reported an average duration of 3 months.

 Administrative County Court Number of days

-* the duration is calculated from the date when the onward appeal was registred by the Admnistrative County Court and not from the day this was lodged at the first instance court
+* the duration is calculated from the date when the onward appeal was registered by the Administrative County Court and not from the day this was lodged at the first instance court

 The onward appeal does not look at facts but examines if the appealed decision is compliant with the applicable rules.[112]
 As a consequence, the onward appeal has to include the grounds for illegality on which the appeal is based.[113]
 The decision has to be motivated within 10 days from the day it is communicated by the Regional Court.